NO AVAILABILITY AT PRESENT - I regret that I have no space to take on new clients at the moment.

 My training offered a broad theoretical input; I mainly integrate Intersubjective Systems Theory (relational psychotherapy), Dialogical Gestalt, Person-Centred values, and Body Psychotherapy in my work.
 Please see my website for more information about these approaches.

-I have been working in private practice for more than seven years.
+I have been working in private practice for more than fourteen years.
 Previously I have worked as a counsellor within a University setting.
 I have also had different roles working in social care, in both voluntary and statutory sectors.

 Accredited register membership